Elaboration Likelihood Model of Persuasion: Examples & Definition

 Some psychologists list opportunity under ability.
 This is because it relates to time and place and how much time a person has to make a decision.

-Elaboration Likelihood Model example
+Elaboration Likelihood Model of Persuasion example

 Imagine that two individuals, Daniela and Marta, need a new television.
 Daniela is very interested in technical gadgets and a regular customer of Amazon.
 However, Marta very rarely makes online purchases and is particularly interested in getting value for money.
 Amazon wants to persuade both people to purchase their new TV via their website.